WilliamBundy/wb_alloc/README.md

 Using a memory arena under the hood, the memory pool can allocate until it runs out of virtual memory.

-	void* wb_poolRetrieve(wb_MemoryPool* pool);
-	void wb_poolRelease(wb_MemoryPool* pool, void* ptr);

-	wb_MemoryPool* wb_poolBootstrap(
-			wb_MemoryInfo info,
-			wb_flags flags);

 #### Tagged Heap

-This one is inspired by the Naughty Dog GDC talk about using fibers to multithread their engine.
-They mention this as their solution to the overuse of wasteful memory arenas.
-The tagged heap behaves like a memory pool of memory arenas; that is, when you allocate, you specify a tag, and then you can free all the memory allocated under a single tag at once.
-It does this efficiently by allocating fixed-size arenas under the hood and allocating out of those as needed per-tag.

-The tagged heap is the most flexible allocator in the library, allowing you to allocate almost as freely as with malloc and free if you find your deallocations apply to many related objects at once.

 	void* wb_taggedAlloc(
 			wb_TaggedHeap* heap,